In Search of the Last Refuges of Coral Biodiversity

 L. Vigliola/IRD, Author provided

-A reservoir of biodiversity, coral ecosystems are currently in decline.
-The latest balance sheets The scientific findings are alarming, with 75% of the world's reefs currently under threat, 60% of which are under direct and immediate threat, and 100% by 2050.
-Yet these unique ecosystems directly provide for the food (fishing) and economic (tourism) needs of a large part of the island populations.
-They offer physical protection from the elements, with reef barriers making many islands habitable.
+As reservoirs of biodiversity, coral ecosystems are currently in decline.
+The latest reports Scientific findings are alarming: 75% of the world’s coral reefs are currently threatened, with 60% facing a direct and immediate threat, and 100% expected to be threatened by 2050.
+Yet these unique ecosystems directly support the food (fishing) and economic (tourism) needs of a large portion of island populations.
+They provide physical protection from the elements, with coral reefs making many islands habitable.

-Laurent Vigliola, Researcher, Research Institute for Development (IRD) and David Mouillot, Professor of Ecology, MARBEC Laboratory, University of Montpellier
+Laurent Vigliola, Researcher, French National Research Institute for Sustainable Development (IRD) and David Mouillot, Professor of Ecology, MARBEC Laboratory, University of Montpellier